d12n/qualities/README.md

 # Digital Qualities

 This repository contains a list of digital qualities.

+See the full list [here](https://d12n.github.io/qualities/all)

+## What are digital qualities?

 Wikipedia explains them as [non-functional requirements](https://en.wikipedia.org/wiki/Non-functional_requirement) which is a useful introduction, however they are defined here simply as:

 _Digital Quality (noun), a quality of something digital, which can be described, measured or assessed as it current is and as it is desired to be._